-• Student Tuition Payment Plan: NELNET is an option to consider, enrolling in a plan early will result in a lower down payment and more payment options.
+- Student Tuition Payment Plan: NELNET is an option to consider, enrolling in a plan early will result in a lower down payment and more payment options.
 The payment plan is offered for the Fall and Spring semesters only.
 There are no course restrictions.
 You can also include your textbooks in your payment plan.
-You can log onto the student portal to setup your
+You can log onto the student portal to setup your payment plan.

-- payment plan.
 Go to https://portal.bccc.edu/regent - Tuition Remission and Tuition Waivers: Make sure Human Resources faxed your Tuition Remission form or Waiver on the day of registration to the Student Accounting Office.
-The Student Accounting Office fax number is 410-462-7477. - 3rd Party Billing: If you have a 3rd party paying your tuition and fees. - International Payments: Allows the students to wire money from outside the U.S. to Baltimore City Community College.
+The Student Accounting Office fax number is (410) 462-7477.
+Employee and Dependent Tuition Waivers covers tuition only.
+Employees and their dependents must reimburse the College if they drop a class after the refund date or receive a D or below for a BCCC credit class. - 3rd Party Billing: If you have a 3rd party paying your tuition and fees. - International Payments: Allows the students to wire money from outside the U.S. to Baltimore City Community College.